Update: Luminar 4

-This filter has been improved with new Vignette Styles, a Place Center button for off-centre positioning and new Pre- and Post-crop options.
+This filter was improved in Luminar 1.2 with new Vignette Styles, a Place Center button for off-centre positioning and new Pre- and Post-crop options.
 Here’s a quick tour:

 01 Our start shot

 This clown sign at a fairground might make a good picture, but there’s a lot of bright and confusing detail in the background.
 This is a situation where a vignette effect could help draw attention to the main subject and help the composition.
 We’ll start by selecting Clear from the Workspace menu so that we’re only working with one filter, then click the + Add Filter button to display the list of filters.
 The Vignette filter is right at the bottom of the list.